tianwang95/neural-reading-comp/README.md

 ## Error Analysis

 The neural network running scripts can be configured to save the trained weights after each epoch.
 These trained weights should be saved to the `results/` directory.
 Given a trained network with saved weights, the error analysis script can print out samples of document-question pairs where the model answers correctly and wrong.
 The error analysis script can be found in `error_analysis/error_analysis.py` Run `./error_analysis.py -h` for more details on the usage of the error analysis script.
+The error analysis script outputs the attention weights for each word in the document if the weight is above a given threshold.

 ## Future work

 A potential improvement for the attentive model where the weights for word embeddings of the question and the document get trained together as opposed to separately as they are now.

-Support for visualization of intermediate layer outputs.
-This will be especially useful for visualizing the attention of the attentive model.